rishindra-mateti-tech/Brainstrom.exe-HACKATHON-/README.md

 **AI-Powered Skincare Intelligence Platform**

 CUTIeS-IQ is an intelligent skincare analysis platform that evaluates product ingredients based on your unique skin profile, climate, and personal skincare goals.
-Built for the Brainstrom.exe Hackathon.
+Built for the Make-it-Wright Hackathon.

 ## 🌟 Features